A One-Day Sightseeing Itinerary in Iwakuni City (Yamaguchi) and Kure City (Hiroshima)

 🕛 2:40 pm

-We’ve now arrived at the Yamato Museum.
-This museum features a wide range of exhibits about the Battleship Yamato.
-The 1/10-scale model of the actual battleship is breathtaking—this is a must-see spot for any visitor to Kure.
+We’ve arrived at the Yamato Museum.
+The Yamato Museum is a museum featuring exhibits about the battleship Yamato.
+The massive 1/10 scale model of the battleship Yamato is truly impressive.
+It’s an essential sightseeing spot when visiting Kure.

-After spending about an hour and a half at the Yamato Museum, we return to Kure Station.
+After spending about an hour and a half at the Yamato Museum, we returned to Kure Station.

 🕛 5:20 pm

-After this, check into your hotel and enjoy a relaxing night in the city.
+After this, check in to the hotel and enjoy the nightlife.

-The itinerary we shared here is a “highlight edition” for those with limited time.
-If you have more flexibility, consider spending a night in Iwakuni and another in Kure to enjoy each city in the morning and evening light.
+The course introduced in this article is a “highlights version” for those with limited time.
+If you have more time to spare, we recommend staying one night in Iwakuni and one night in Kure to enjoy the morning and evening atmosphere of each town.